-Humans and Hyenas examines the origins and development of the relationship between the two to present an accurate and realistic picture of the hyena and its interaction with people.
+Humans and Hyenas examines the origins and development of the relationship between the two to present an accurate and realistic picture of the hyena and its interactions with people.
 The hyena is one of the most maligned, misrepresented and defamed mammals.
 It is still, despite decades of research-led knowledge, seen as a skulking, cowardly scavenger rather than a successful hunter with complex family and communal systems.

 This book will be of great interest to students and scholars in the environmental sciences, conservation biology, and wildlife and conservation issues.